-Providing you stick to the terms of the payday borrowing, there should be no negative impact on your credit file.
+Providing you stick to the terms of payday borrowing, there should be no negative impact on your credit file.
 But there are a few points to bear in mind to ensure this does not happen.

 Many lenders view payday lending in the same way as other forms of credit.
 But some might consider that a regular cycle of taking out payday loans could indicate a problem.

 As with all financial decisions, it is important to consider all the facts before taking out a payday loan.
 Make sure you have considered your options first.
 Payday loans offer a simple short-term solution to cash flow issues.
-And they can even be used in a way which will benefit your credit score.
+And they can even be used in a way that will benefit your credit score.
 But failure to stick to the terms can have a long-term impact on your credit file.

 Payday loans are usually intended to tide you over until your next wage arrives.
 They are designed to cover small, unplanned expenses.

 The interest rates on payday loans are usually higher than other types of borrowing.
-That is because they are only meant to run for a few weeks and because there is some risk to the lender.
+This is because they are only meant to run for a few weeks and because there is some risk to the lender.

 Unlike a personal loan, you don’t usually pay back a payday loan in instalments.
-However, some lenders offer more flexibility and they may allow you to pay back the loan over a longer period.
+However, some lenders offer more flexibility, and they may allow you to pay back the loan over a longer period.

 Normally you would pay back the full amount of the payday loan, plus the interest and fees, when you get paid or when your cash flow issue is resolved.